-- Amendments to the Mechanics Lien Law that became effective in 2007 mooted this issue with regard to commercial real-estate projects (and large residential projects).
+- Amendments to the Mechanics Lien Law that became effective in 2007 mooted this issue with regard to all commercial real-estate projects and with regard to residential projects other than those involving residential structures having no more than three stories (not including any basement).
 Lien waivers are no longer permitted for such projects. - There is another way for a general contractor to prevent its first- and second-tier subcontractors from filing mechanics liens, even in commercial projects, but it is relatively rare: By filing a bond in advance and in sufficient amount to ensure payment to the subcontractors. - 5.
 The project must not be for a "purely public purpose." - 6.
 The lien claimant must have complied fully with all of the requirements of the statute.